Citizens United v. FEC: District Court proceedings

 In December 2007, Citizens United filed a complaint in U.S. District Court for the District of Columbia challenging the constitutionality of several statutory provisions governing "electioneering communications".
-It asked the court to declare that the prohibition on corporate and union funding were both facially unconstitutional, and unconstitutional as applied to Hillary: The Movie and the 30-second advertisements for the movie, and to enjoin the Federal Election Commission from enforcing its regulations.
-Citizens United also argued that the commission's disclosure and disclaimer requirements were unconstitutional as applied to the movie pursuant to the Supreme Court decision in Federal Election Commission v.
+It asked the court to declare that the prohibition on corporate and union funding were both facially unconstitutional and unconstitutional as applied to Hillary: The Movie and 30-second advertisements for it, and to enjoin the Federal Election Commission from enforcing its regulations.
+Citizens United also argued that the commission's disclosure and disclaimer requirements were unconstitutional as applied to the movie pursuant to the Supreme Court decision Federal Election Commission v.
 Wisconsin Right to Life, Inc. and sought to enjoin those requirements.

-In accordance with Section 403 of the BCRA, a three-judge panel was convened to hear the case.
-On January 15, 2008, the court denied the Citizens United motion for a preliminary injunction, finding that Citizens United was unlikely to succeed on the merits because the movie had no reasonable interpretation other than as an appeal to vote against Hillary Clinton.
+In accordance with Section 403 of the BCRA, a three-judge panel convened to hear the case.
+On January 15, 2008, the court denied Citizens United's motion for a preliminary injunction, finding that Citizens United was unlikely to succeed on the merits because the movie had no reasonable interpretation other than as an appeal to vote against Hillary Clinton.
 It held that the film constituted express advocacy of the election or defeat of a candidate and was not entitled to exemption from the ban on corporate funding of electioneering communications.
-The court upheld the relevant disclosure provisions on the basis of the Supreme Court decision in McConnell v.
-FEC (2003), which had found the disclosure requirements of the BCRA constitutional.
-It distinguished the Wisconsin Right to Life precedent as only addressing speech that was not considered express advocacy of the election or defeat of a candidate.
+The court upheld the relevant disclosure provisions on the basis of the Supreme Court decision McConnell v.
+FEC (2003), which found BCRA's disclosure requirements constitutional.
+It distinguished the Wisconsin Right to Life precedent as only addressing speech not considered express advocacy of the election or defeat of a candidate.

 On July 18, 2008, the District Court ruled that Section 203 of the BCRA prohibited Citizens United from paying to have the film shown on television within 30 days of the 2008 Democratic primaries.
-It also ruled, however, that Citizens United could broadcast the advertisements for the film as they fell in the "safe harbor of the FEC's prohibition regulations".
+But it also ruled that Citizens United could broadcast advertisements for the film, as they fell in the "safe harbor of the FEC's prohibition regulations".

 In accordance with the special rules in BCRA, Citizens United appealed the District Court decision directly to the U.S. Supreme Court.